 The European Defence Agency (EDA) was established in July 2004 under a joint action of the Council of Ministers to develop defence capabilities, promote and enhance European armaments cooperation, strengthen the European defence technological and industrial base, create an internationally competitive European defence equipment market, and enhance the effectiveness of European defence research and technology.
 The 2004 joint action was first replaced by a Council decision in July 2011 and then revised in October 2015 by Council Decision (CFSP) 2015/1835 on the statute, seat and operational rules of the EDA.

-4. The European defence research programme
+4. European defence research and the European Defence Fund

 Role of the European Parliament